aalpu/a/README.md

 import pyperclip
 import re
 import os
+import socket

 def parse_app_audit_log(log_path):
     """
-    Parses the AppAudit.log to extract values for creating the command.
+    Parses the first line of the AppAudit.log to extract values for creating the command.

     Args:
     log_path (str): The path to the AppAudit.log file.